-The interrupt latch (IL) of the interrupt source for releasing the IDLE mode must be cleared to "0" by load instruction.
+The interrupt latch (IL) of the interrupt source for releasing the IDLE mode must be to "0".

 Figure 1-19.
 IDLE Mode

 b.
 Interrupt release mode (IMF = "1")

 IDLE mode is released and interrupt processing is started by any interrupt source enabled with the individual interrupt enable flag (EF) or an external interrupt 0 (INTO pin) request.
 After the interrupt is processed, the execution resumes from the instruction following the instruction which started IDLE mode.